-Service providers procure medicines for safety.
+A Service procures medicines for safety.
 Clinicians are supported to supply, store, compound, manufacture, prescribe, dispense, administer, monitor and safely dispose of medicines.

-Consumer outcome: The medicines I need are available and safely administered when I need them.
+The medicines I need are available and safely administered when I need them.

-Item Action Information and decision support tools for medicines 4.11 The service provider ensures that information and decision support tools for medicines are available to clinicians Safe and secure storage and distribution of medicines 4.12 The service provider complies with manufacturers' directions, legislation, and jurisdictional requirements for the: a.
+Item Action Information and decision support tools for medicines 4.10 The Service ensures that information and decision support tools for medicines are available to clinicians Safe and secure storage and distribution of medicines 4.11 The Service complies with manufacturers' directions, legislation, and jurisdictional requirements for the: a.
 Safe and secure storage and distribution of medicines b.
 Storage of temperature-sensitive medicines and cold chain management c.
-Disposal of unused, unwanted or expired medicines High-risk medicines 4.13 The service provider: a.
+Disposal of unused, unwanted or expired medicines High-risk medicines 4.12 The Service: a.
 Identifies high-risk medicines used within the organisation b.
 Has a system to store, prescribe, supply and administer high-risk medicines safely